Have you been noticing dark spots appearing on your skin?

 You can purchase a 2% hydroquinone product over the counter, while a more potent formulation requires a prescription.
 Some patients may experience minor irritation and dryness.
 Don’t use hydroquinone if you are pregnant or breastfeeding.

 A chemical peel involves application of an acid solution to the surface of your skin.
-The product causes damaged cells to peel off, making way for healthy new skin underneath.
-Some patients may experience a temporary burning sensation, but it is a very tolerable treatment option.
+Medical spas use a higher potency, giving you the best results.
+The ingredients in a chemical peel cause damaged cells to peel off, making way for healthy new skin underneath.
+Some patients may experience a temporary burning sensation during the peel and skin flaking for 7-10 days after the peel, but it is a very tolerable and effective treatment option.

 State-of-the-art lasers are very useful in treating hyperpigmentation, including sunspots, as well as many other skin conditions.
 Two options for treating sunspots include Intense Pulsed Light (or IPL) and Q-Switch pigment removal.